Quality Indicator Repository

 Please navigate the Quality Indicator Repository to learn about the quality indicators we identified across care settings and their defining, data, and source attributes.
 You can also use the Quality Indicator Repository to download quality indicators of interest to you.

-Answered by those who were not admitted/transferred to a hospital ward.
-Percentage of responses for each option: If you had contact with care and support services after leaving Accident & Emergency (A&E), did the health or social care staff have information about your visit?
+Answered by those who were not admitted / transferred to a hospital ward.
+Percentage of responses for each option: If you had contact with care and support services after leaving A&E, did the health or social care staff have information about your visit?

 Percentage of new patients whose biopsy results have been reviewed and communicated to the primary care/referring physician and patient.